Mozart201221/ComplexQuestSystem/README.md

 14. Pulling up information on the quest in the journal and the ability to switch between quests
 15. Adding a life system and preparing an enemy class
 16. Adding behavior for the enemy (Logic of movement, attack and pursuit of the player)
+17. Creating a health widget for the enemy.
+Adding a simple attack for the player (LBM to launch aoe attack)